Emerge-Lab/gpudrive/README.md

 #### Defining the Simulation's State: Components and Archetypes ####

+The first step to understanding the simulator's implementation is to understand the ECS components that make up the data in the simulation.
+All the custom logic in the simulation (as well as logic for built-in systems like physics) is written in terms of these data types.
 Take a look at [`src/types.hpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/types.hpp#L28).
-This file defines the custom ECS components and archetypes used in the simulator.
-In particular, the `Agent` archetype defines all the components used by the agents in the simulation.
-Many of the `Agent` components are directly exported as PyTorch tensors.
+This file first defines all the ECS components as simple C++ structs and next declares the ECS archetypes in terms of the components they are composed of.
+For integration with learning, many of the components of the `Agent` archetype are directly exported as PyTorch tensors.
+For example, the `Action` component directly correspondes to the action space described above, and `RoomEntityObservations` is the agent observations of all the objects in each room.

 #### Defining the Simulation's Logic: Systems and the Task Graph ####

-To get an understanding of the main simulation loop, view [`Sim::setupTasks`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp#L552).
+Next, to get an understanding of the main simulation loop, view [`Sim::setupTasks`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp#L552).
 This function builds the task graph that defines the logic for each simulation step.
 Keep in mind this logic is carried out for all the unique worlds in a simulation batch.
 Take note of the ECS system functions (`movementSystem`, `collectObservationsSystem`, etc) that `setupTasks` enqueues into the task graph and the components they iterate over.

 At this point, you can continue reading [`src/sim.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.cpp) and ['src/sim.hpp](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/sim.hpp) where all the core simulation logic is located, or visit the [`generateWorld`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/level_gen.cpp#L558) function in [`src/level_gen.cpp`](https://github.com/shacklettbp/madrona_3d_example/blob/main/src/level_gen.cpp) to see how the levels are randomly generated.